 - However, don’t underestimate the charm of a winter getaway!
 When I visited during the winter months, the weather was wonderfully mild and pleasant, averaging around 9-17°C (48-62°F) during the day.
 While it may not be ideal for swimming and beach activities, it’s the perfect temperature for leisurely city strolls.
 Plus, the added bonus is fewer crowds, offering a serene escape from the chilly winters of Northern Germany, my place of origin.
 Valencia in winter is truly a hidden gem worth exploring!

 How to Get to Valencia

-Valencia has several train stations.
+- BY TRAIN: Valencia has several train stations.
 Most likely, you will arrive at Valencia-Estacio Del Nord.
-In case you come into Valencia Joaquin Sorolla, just walk for about ten minutes to Valencia-Estacio Del Nord station.
+In case you come into Valencia Joaquin Sorolla, walk for about ten minutes to Valencia-Estacio Del Nord station.
 From there, you can start your self-guided tour.

 Where to Stay in Valencia

-How to Get Around in 1 Day
+How to Get Around Valencia For 1 Day

-Valencia Tour Card
+1 Day in Valencia Tour Card